Safeguarding Your Wedding Images

 While digital images stored electronically can, if good practices on archiving and backing up are adhered to, literally last indefinitely with absolutely no degradation in quality, it's alarmingly easy to completely lose these precious images forever if proper procedures are not followed.
 In climate-controlled conditions, professional-quality photographic prints will last over 100 years when displayed in typical home lighting, or over 200 years if carefully stored in darkness, providing a fallback that does not require anything but a pair of eyes to be able to view and is completely non-dependent on technology.

 Another factor falls under the general topic of one's "digital legacy" (which is to say, what happens to all your electronically-stored stuff and online accounts when you die?).
 For instance, imagine that your photos are stored on your computer, and backed up to a cloud service.
 If no family member knows your computer password, they will not be able to unlock it.
 And if you don't have appropriate provisions in your will and/or leave clear instructions for how to access files that are stored online, loved ones will likely have no way to retrieve them.
 Eventually the account will be disabled, and the contents deleted forever.
 Of course, the need to preemptively address this eventuality is not limited to wedding photographs, but regardless, even if you make all the appropriate plans, there's still a chance that things could slip through the cracks.
-A shoebox of photographs in a closet or a photo album on a bookshelf is much harder to miss than images that only exist as digital files, which family members might not even know are there, nor be able to access.
+A shoebox of photographs in a closet or a photo album on a bookshelf is much harder to miss than images that only exist as digital files, which family members might not be able to access, or even know are there.